fagan2888/ffiec_cdr_call_reports_downloader/README.md

 You need to specify this parameter if the Chrome Driver executable is not on your PATH.

+## Known issues

+The program does not close the automated browser window upon completion of the tasks.
+The major difficulty here is that Selenium [has (currently) no way of checking whether all downloads completed](https://stackoverflow.com/a/34338926).

 ## Resources

 These should be helpful in case you want to understand my code (I might have used some of these myself...)